 How are Suppressions Organized?

-- Click on Suppressions.
+- Next, click the Supressions suboption.
 You can either view all Suppressions for that domain by default or search for a specific address via the blank on the right.

 Types of Suppressions

-There are three types of Suppressions; Bounces, Unsubscribes, and Complaints.
+There are three types of Suppressions; Bounces, Unsubscribes, and Complaints as well as a Whitelist functionality.

 - Bounces - These aren't just any bounces/failures; rather, these are those bounces that specifically happen due to a recipient's address being returned as invalid/non-existent/temporarily misconfigured.

-When the viewing the Bounces portion of the Suppressions page in the Mailgun control panel, the page will list the address, the date the bounce occurred, and the error message the recipient's email server returned that prompted our system to add the address.
+When viewing the Bounces portion of the Suppressions page in the Mailgun control panel, the page will list the address, the date the bounce occurred, and the error message the recipient's email server returned that prompted our system to add the address.
 This way, you see exactly why the address was added to the list.
-You can also pull these results via the API: https://documentation.mailgun.com/en/latest/api-suppressions.html#bounces
+You can also pull these results via the API.

 - Unsubscribes - Pretty simple; when a recipient no longer wishes to receive emails, and has clicked to unsubscribe.